Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Savoy is more expensive than other forms of senior living, reflecting the high level of care and support provided to individuals with dementia or Alzheimer's.
 While Savoy's memory care costs are somewhat aligned with nearby cities, they are generally on the higher end when compared to more rural areas of Illinois.

-For seniors who require assistance with daily living, Reflections Memory Care - Savoy can be the perfect choice for memory care assisted living in Savoy, Illinois.
-Reflections Memory Care - Savoy contains a maximum capacity of 32 Alzheimer’s and dementia units.
-It includes amenities that include access to geriatric nurse practitioner, emergency pullcords in bedrooms and bathrooms and special Alzheimer’s programs to decrease frustration.
+For seniors who require help with everyday tasks, Reflections Memory Care - Savoy can be the perfect choice for memory care assisted living in Savoy, Illinois.
+Reflections Memory Care - Savoy contains a maximum capacity of 32 dementia and Alzheimer’s units.
+It includes amenities such as programs for family members, registered nurses that specialize in dementia care and special dementia programs to lower anxiety.
 Reflections Memory Care - Savoy is officially licensed in the state of Illinois with license # 5104952.

 In Savoy, Illinois, Medicare typically does not cover the full cost of memory care for residents in specialized memory care facilities.
 While Medicare does offer benefits for a variety of healthcare needs, including hospitalization and certain medical services, memory care is generally considered a non-medical service and is not included under traditional Medicare coverage.
 Memory care is often required for individuals suffering from Alzheimer’s disease, dementia, or other cognitive impairments, and typically involves around-the-clock care and supervision, which Medicare does not pay for.